-a steopathic medicine is a philosophy of health care and a distinctive art, supported by expanding scientific knowledge.
+steopathic medicine is a philosophy of health care and a distinctive art, supported by expanding scientific knowledge.
 Its philosophy embraces the concept of the unity of the living organism's structure (anatomy) and function (physiology).
 Its art is the application of the philosophy in the practice of medicine and surgery in all its branches and specialties.
-Its science includes the behavioral, chemical, physical and biological knowledge related to the establishment and maintenance of health as well as the prevention and alleviation of disease.
-Osteopathic concepts emphasize the
+Its science includes the behavioral, chemical, physical, spiritual and biological knowledge related to the establishment and maintenance of health as well as the prevention and alleviation of disease.
+Osteopathic concepts emphasize the following principles:

-- The human body is a unit in which structure (anatomy) and function (physiology) are mutually and reciprocally interdependent. - The body, through a complex equilibrial system, tends to be self-regulatory and self-healing in the face of disease processes. - Adequate function of body systems depends upon the unimpeded circulatory mechanisms and nerve impulses. - A rational treatment regimen is based on this philosophy and these principles.
+- The human body is a unit in which structure, function, mind and spirit are mutually and reciprocally interdependent. - The body, through a complex equilibrial system, tends to be self-regulatory and self-healing in the face of disease processes. - Adequate function of body systems depends upon the unimpeded circulatory mechanisms, nerve impulses and neutrophic influences. - A rational treatment regimen is based on this philosophy and these principles.